LironEr/bundlemon/README.md

 By default BundleMon is running on a free hosted server, you can also run BundleMon [on your server](./docs/self-hosted/README.md).

+For details about what data BundleMon collects and stores, see the [privacy documentation](./docs/privacy.md).

 Limitations of the free hosted service:

 - Records created by a PR will be deleted after 30 days.